PROFILE

 Nonetheless, the use of techniques that have been handed down for centuries, particularly with regard to wood joints and natural surfaces, are a highly relevant quality criterion and also my personal concern.

-The early insight of the comedian Karl Valentin, who learned the carpentry trade in Munich's Haidhausen district a century ago, still applies: "Today is the good old days of tomorrow".
+The early insight of the comedian Karl Valentin, who learned the carpentry trade a century ago in Munich's Haidhausen district - 500 meters beeline away from here - still holds true: "Today is the good old days of tomorrow".

 TRADITION